 Behind frozen Marmot Falls.

-TROLL FALLS CAN BE HIKED IN ALL SEASONS
+TROLL FALLS KANANASKIS CAN BE HIKED IN ALL SEASONS

-One of my favourite things about Troll Falls is that it is hikeable in all seasons!
+One of my favourite things about Troll Falls Kanananaskis is that it is hikeable in all seasons!
 I'd recommend always bringing your microspikes (with exception to summer months) as they're easy to carry - and you'll be grateful for them if you need um.
-Remember, put on your microspikes before you put your baby on your back!
+Remember, learn from my mistakes and put on your microspikes before you put your baby on your back 😉

 WINTER

 Throughout the winter season, Troll Falls trails can get super slippery.
-If you want to go past Lower Troll Falls, microspikes are necessary.
+If you want to go past Lower Troll Falls, microspikes are necessary and poles may be helpful.

 SPRING